I’ve spent so much time travelling across Spain — almost six months in total!

 Airbnb is another option you might want to keep in mind, as staying in a private room with a local on Airbnb can often work out to be as affordable as a night in a hostel.
 You’ll be looking at around €25-30 a night for a private room on Airbnb and €50 a night for the entire apartment.
 I stayed in two different Airbnb apartments in Granada, one in Madrid, and one in Ronda and they were a fantastic way to live like a local in a lovely neighbourhood.
 You can find Airbnb apartments in Spain here.

 And, of course, there are always hotels, which will usually start at around €40 a night.
 You’ll have slightly more luxury and comfort in hotels, so it’s up to you to work out whether this is worth the additional expense.
-I always use HotelsCombined to find guesthouses and hotels when I travel, as they compare the prices between sites like Booking, Agoda, Expedia, and more.
-I’m always surprised to learn how much the price varies between different websites!
+I always use Booking to find guesthouses and hotels when I travel, as they have the greatest selection for the best prices.

 The Cost of Transportation in Spain